harnvo/cjson-light/README.md

-# [Unfinished] json-c
+# [Unfinished] cjson-light

-A lightweight, modular, fast, and easy-to-use JSON libraey in c.
+A lightweight, modular, fast, and easy-to-use JSON library in c.

 ## Getting started